stepkono/lightyears/README.md

 # Lightyears

+## Important Setup Instructions (Unity Editor)

+To interact with the app via touch input during Play Mode in the Unity Editor:
+	1. Open Window > Analysis > Input Debugger.
+	2. In the Input Debugger window, go to Options (top-right corner).
+	3. Enable “Simulate Touchscreen” — this allows mouse input to be interpreted as touch.

+Additionally:
+The app is designed for long-term use.
+Normally, visible changes (e.g. planet evolution) occur over extended real-world time periods.
+To make the app testable for demo and evaluation purposes, the internal time is accelerated by a factor of 5000.
+You can adjust this scalar inside the Utils class under _Scripts/Miscellaneous/Utils.cs.

 ## Project Overview

 Lightyears is an app designed to help users invest time in their hobbies over the long term.
 By visualizing hobbies as planets and letting each user create a unique solar system over time, the app motivates users to keep engaging with their hobbies and skills in a playful, engaging way.